alexqguo/pizza-box-game/README.md

   * Need a way to serialize these shapes.
 SVG may be a better option than canvas

 ## Future features
+* Add (and remove?) players on the fly
-* Any type of shapes
+* Any type of shapes not just circles/ovals
+* Use a proxy dynamic API caller to update firebase instead of a big mess of one off functions
 * Maybe write a framework or library for this type of game which handles common logic such as local/remote game, active players, creating/joining games, etc.

 ## Questions